How to Date Photos When Even Your Family Can’t Remember Them!

 And this was a great question you asked by the way.
 It's a question without an easy and single definitive answer that will work for everyone.
 So, that means there are many people out there asking it.
 So thank you for asking me!

-I hope some of this will be of help to you.
-I'm sure some of it is obvious and you've already thought with it.
-But, maybe the way in which I wrote it out will shake loose something in your head that could possibly help you out more.
+I hope some of this will be of help to you too.
+Likely some of this was obvious to you.
+But, maybe the way in which I wrote it out will shake loose something in your head that could possibly help you out even more..

 And for you, reading this, I am sure these suggestions are just the beginning of what could help Patty and others out with this problem.

-Can you think of any other ideas that may have helped you out that could help someone organize and date their photos that I didn't mention here?
+Can you think of any other ideas that could help someone organize and date their photos that I didn't mention here?

 I would love to know your ideas.
 Just let me know in the comments below.